-Bud Fraser is one of our guest speakers at the "Climate Action Plan: What's Next" event on April 19th.
-This Earth Week, we caught up with Bud to find out more about his role, what's next in the climate change agenda at UBC and his thoughts on how we can reconnect with nature and the environment!
+This Earth Week, we caught up with Bud Fraser, UBC's Senior Planning and Sustainability Engineer, to find out more about his role, what's next in the climate change agenda at UBC and his thoughts on how we can reconnect with nature and the environment!

 Q. What does a Senior Planning and Sustainability Engineer do?

-My focus is on developing sustainability plans like the Zero Waste Action Plan and the Climate Action Plan in collaboration with different units and stakeholders across UBC, and then working to facilitate implementation along with those stakeholders.
+My focus is on developing sustainability plans like the Climate Action Plan and Zero Waste Action Plan in collaboration with different units and stakeholders across UBC, and then working to facilitate implementation along with those stakeholders.

-Continuing to figure out how we could meet our next emissions target of 67% reduction by 2020 is a priority right now, as part of the Climate Action Plan 2020.
-But integrating the goals and objectives in these plans into ongoing operations in a practical way is really the key; implementation must be co-developed with stakeholders, in a way that is feasible given financial and other constraints.
+After completing the Climate Action Plan 2020 update, the focus has now shifted to implementing the actions in the plan.
+Though UBC is well on the way, there is still much to do toward meeting the next emissions reduction target of 67%.
+Integrating the goals and objectives in these plans into ongoing operations in a practical way is really the key; implementation must be co-developed with stakeholders, in a way that is feasible given financial and other constraints.
 Huge progress has been made but the bar is set very high so we must work very effectively and creatively together to continue that progress.

 Personally I try to enjoy every moment of outdoor time, even if it’s a walk around the block – taking a moment to appreciate the living things that are all around us but easy to overlook with our busy schedules.